michaeljfriedman/economy-simulator/design.md

 - `income` (distribution): the distribution of people's annual income.
 An employed person receives an equal fraction of their income this each month (12 months in each year).
-- `initial_money` (distribution): the distribution of initial money.
-Specifies the number of months' worth of money people and companies start with.
-For people, it's X months' income; for companies, it's X months' payroll.
 - `periods` (array): an array of periods as specified below.
 Each period defines a set of parameters, and how long those parameters apply for.
 If a parameter is not set in a particular period, the value from the previous period is used